blauwe-lucht/nexus-private-pypi-poc/README.md

 This PoC shows:

-- how to build a Nexus server using Ansible
+- how to build a Nexus server using Ansible,
-- how to download pypi packages and upload them to Nexus
+- how to download pypi packages, scan them for security issues and upload them to Nexus,
-- how to install a pypi package from Nexus
+- how to install a pypi package from Nexus on machine without internet.

 ## Requirements